petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-azure-repository.md

 1. Transfer the provisioned repository to their own private repository.

-The provisioned repository will be on GitHub, but you can transfer it to a GitLab repository as of version 3.2.0 of the Jenkins service.
-This must be done with administrative access to the GitLab repository.
+The provisioned repository will be on GitHub, but you can transfer it to a Azure repository as of version 3.2.0 of the Jenkins service.
+This must be done with administrative access to the Azure repository.

 !!! note
     The repository's administrators *are not necessarily the same* as your project's administrators in the Cloud console.